scala/scala3/docs/docs/reference/contextual/context-functions.md

 ```
 ### Example: Postconditions

 As a larger example, here is a way to define constructs for checking arbitrary postconditions using an extension method `ensuring` so that the checked result can be referred to simply by `result`.
-The example combines opaque type aliases, context function types, and extension methods to provide a zero-overhead abstraction.
+The example combines opaque type aliases, context function types, and extension methods to provide a low-cost abstraction.

 ```scala
 object PostConditions: